Epirasque/moo2zodiac/README.txt

 Zodiac is compatible with map mods because it will not interfere with the chances of star systems having specific colors, planets, monsters or specials.
 An exception to this are the chances for additional black holes and wormholes, these will be set to zero.
+Also, the amount of stars allowed per galaxy is currently hard-coded.

 Using ENABLE.CFG directly:
 To enable a Zodiac galaxy directly in the ENABLE.CFG of 150 you need to provide the save slot number from 0 to 9, e.g. enable ZODIAC6;

-Running Zodiac with Python:
+Resources:
+- Executable version for Windows is available at https://moo2mod.com/
-zodiac_core.py contains the same code as zodiac.exe, it is known to work with Python 3.8
+- Source-code is available at https://github.com/Epirasque/moo2zodiac and it is known to run with Python 3.8

 Contact:
 Join the MOO2 discord server (https://discord.gg/45BnvY4) and contact Epirasque, or write an email to romanhable@web.de